 Alberta is home to an abundance of wildlife!
-You may see sheep and elk along the roadside, or have squirrels steal food from your picnic tables!
-Remember that while cute, all wild animals can be dangerous - never attempt to feed or harass any wildlife.
+You may see sheep and elk along the roadside, or have squirrels steal food from your picnic tables.
+Remember- no matter how small, any wild animal can be dangerous.
+NEVER attempt to feed or harass wildlife.

 When you're in Alberta, you're in bear country!

 - Carry bear spray and a noise maker.
 Before leaving home, read the instructions.
 Carry the bear spray in a belt holster or somewhere where you can access it immediately.
 Do not carry bear spray inside your backpack.

 Watch for fresh bear signs.
 If the signs look like they were made recently, quickly and calmly leave the area.
 Signs of bear activity include:

 - Scratched logs